 Historically the GST rules that apply to claiming GST on purchase have applied on a principal use test.
-If the principal purpose in acquiring the asset was to apply it towards a taxable activity then a GST claim on the full purchase price was permitted.
-For example if a car was being acquired with the intention of it being used 51% of the time for business purposes then full GST could be claimed.
-The sting in the tail of the old regime then came in as the car was applied towards non business purposes as there were then relatively complicated adjustment rules that required GST output adjustments (i.e. payments to be made) each GST return period.
+If the principal purpose in acquiring the asset was to apply it towards a taxable activity, a GST claim on the full purchase price was permitted.
+For example, if a car was being acquired with the intention of it being used 51% of the time for business purposes, then full GST could be claimed.
+The sting in the tail of the old regime then came in as the car was applied towards non business purposes, as there were then relatively complicated adjustment rules that required GST output adjustments (i.e. payments to be made) each GST return period.

 New Apportionment Approach

 The new approach applying from 1 April 2011 allows for proportionate claims of GST.
 Intuitively this does seem sensible.
 If a car, for example, is going to be used 75% for business purposes and 25% for private purposes it makes sense that 75% of the GST be claimed at the outset rather than applying the old principal use test.
 Where the complication in the new rules comes into play is that you then need to monitor the use of the car over time.
 If it transpires that it is only used 50% for business purposes then an adjustment will need to be made to repay some of the GST claimed so that the net amount claimed equates to 50% of the GST paid originally so that it reconciles to the 50% business use.

 To illustrate by way of example, let's take Bob who is a plumber and buys a vehicle that he expects will be 75% used for business purposes.
 He pays $23,000 including GST.
 The GST component of this is $3,000.
 Initially Bob claims a refund of $2,250 being 75% of the GST paid reflecting the intended 75% business use.
 The car was bought in June 2011.